Back To Top

 Phase NA

-Who is this for?: People with stage I, stage II, stage III, or stage IV (metastatic) breast cancer who are planning to receive treatment with paclitaxel (Taxol®) at Wake Forest Comprehensive Cancer Center.
+Who is this for?: Women with newly diagnosed stage I, stage II, stage III, or stage IV (metastatic) breast cancer who live in North Carolina.
 View full eligibility criteria

 What's involved?